 270. Karkey argues that, in any event, the Tribunal should not apply the "investments alternative" rate that Pakistan argues for in extremely brief terms (but which is not supported by Mr. Haberman).
 According to the Claimant, the sole basis that Pakistan advances for the use of a US Treasury bond rate as an "investments alternative" is that it was applied in Yukos.
 Without more, this is neither a sound nor adequate basis for the Tribunal to apply the same rate here.
 The Claimant notes that the Yukos tribunal itself highlighted that "the practice of past tribunals is varied and inconsistent and does not provide clear guidance.
 Thus, as is well established, the Tribunal has a wide margin of discretion to determine the rate of interest applicable."
 Moreover, the award in Yukos turned on the particular facts and circumstances of that case.
-Karkey states that it is insufficient for Pakistan simply to point to the fact that the Yukos tribunal applied a US Treasury bond rate, as a purported justification for having such rate apply in the present case.
+Moreover, the award in Yukos turned on the particular facts and circumstances of that case.
+The Yukos tribunal applied a US Treasury bond rate, as a purported justification for having such rate apply in the present case.